 First, let’s take an inventory of your strengths and weaknesses to see if you’re in the right shape to start a business.
-It can be a grueling undertaking and we are up to the challenge of turning pro.
+It can be a grueling undertaking and we want to make sure you’ve got what it takes to turn pro.

 Are you a self-starter?

 The success of your business is up to you.
 Are you able to get up in the morning and be ready to tackle the day, start new projects, organize your time, follow through on all the little details (even the ones you don’t really want to face) and make that difficult sales or collections call without putting it off?
-If you’re the type who likes to hit the snooze button four or five times before rolling out of bed to surf the Internet for a couple of hours before calling it a day, you probably aren’t ready to start or run your own business.
+If you’re the type who likes to hit the snooze button four or five times before rolling out of bed and think that surfing the Internet for a couple of hours is a productive day at work, you probably aren’t ready to start or run your own business.

 Are you a people person?

-Running a business requires that you wear many hats.
+Running a business requires you to wear many hats.
 You will be an employer, customer service representative, accountant, collections person, consultant and janitor at various times in the life of your business, sometimes all in the same day.
-You’ll work with a lot of different people at different levels too, each requiring some level of finesse in dealing with anger, confusion, crankiness, dissatisfaction or even rage.
+You’ll work with a lot of different people at different levels too, each requiring some level of finesse in dealing with a range of interactions, including some filled with outright anger.
 How would you handle the different personality types and emotions people bring with them into business relationships?
 Do you have the right temperament to run a business day in and day out?

 Are you a good decision-maker?